 Threshold limit of Rs.
-30, 000 under section 194J is applicable to each payment separately i.e. applicable independently to each of four items.
+30, 000 as specified under section 194J is applicable to each payment separately i.e. applicable independently to each of four items.

 With effective from 1st of July 2012, TDS under section 194J is also applicable to remuneration, fees or commission paid to a director of a company which is not considered under the head salary.
-For such payments the threshold limit of Rs.
-30, 000 is not applicable as it was applicable to above four payments.
+For this particular payment, threshold limit of Rs.
+30, 000 as mentioned above is not applicable.

 - Where technical or professional fee for above expenses are credited or paid exclusively for personal use of such individual or any member of HUF.